radiodan-archive/project/docs/case_construction.md

 Step 13: Add the back of the case
 =================================

-Using the butterfly screws, and feeding the power cable through the hold in the back of the case.
+Using the butterfly screws, and feeding the power cable through the hole in the back of the case.

 <img src="assets/kit/step13.png" alt="add the back of the case" width="600px"/>